How many of us in BC can say “hello” in the language of the people on whose traditional territory we live, work and play?

 This exhibit is complemented by select pieces from the White Rock Museum & Archives which represent various Indigenous communities throughout BC.

-The exhibition runs from January 21, 2020 to April 28 at the White Rock Museum & Archives.
+The exhibition runs from January 21, 2020 until further notice at the White Rock Museum & Archives.